Iran marks 1979 US Embassy takeover amid nationwide protests - The Boston Globe

 In his speech Friday, Raisi referenced Biden’s comments.

-Biden had said he was willing to have the U.S. rejoin the nuclear deal, but talks have broken down.
+Biden had said he was willing to have the United States rejoin the nuclear deal, but talks have broken down.
 Since the protests began in mid-September, the American position appears to have hardened with officials saying restoring the deal isn’t a priority amid the demonstrations.

 On Friday, some protesters waved giant placards of atoms as a reminder that Iran now enriches uranium to its closer than ever to weapons-grade levels.
 Nonproliferation experts warn Iran now has enough enriched uranium to make at least one nuclear weapon if it chose, though Tehran insists its program is peaceful.